 - Dr. Timothy Secott - molecular mechanisms used by mycobacteria to initiate and establish intestinal infections in mammals

-- Dr. David Sharlin - developmental biology, anatomy
+- Dr. David Sharlin - developmental biology, hormone action, anatomy

 - Dr. Robert Sorensen - ecological and evolutionary interactions between animal parasites and their hosts